inorbit-ai/ros_inorbit_samples/inorbit_republisher/README.md

 When republishing a single field, you can include a set of ``mapping_options`` for each ``mapping``.
 These include:

-* `filter`: a lambda expression that can be used to whether to publish the value or not based on a condition.
-For example, if you'd like to republish only String values that are different than ``SPAMMY STRING`` only, you can do it with:
+* `filter`: a lambda expression that can be used to control whether or not the value is published based on a condition.
+For example, if you'd like to republish only String values that are different than ``SPAMMY STRING``, you can do it with:

   ```yaml
   mapping_options: